eagle-io/docs/source/topics/nodes/report/index.rst

 1. Open the report properties from the Workspaces tree context menu.
 2. From the ``Schedule`` section, click the checkbox to enable a schedule and select either `Daily`, `Weekly` or `Monthly`.
 3. The report will be generated at the scheduled time (check *debug* level Events).
-4. Users must be subscribed to the Report Source node to receive the report at the scheduled time (the same way users and groups are subscribed to receive sms/email notifications).
+4. Users must be subscribed to the Report node to receive the report at the scheduled time (the same way users and groups are subscribed to receive sms/email notifications).
 See :ref:`notification subscriptions <subscribe-nodes>` for details.

 |